Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 A Ford Escape misfire typically occurs due to a faulty ignition coil.
 This part tends to fail after an average of 129,000 miles and costs between $99 and $128 to replace.
 Replacing the ignition coil as soon as a problem is detected is essential to prevent further damage to the engine.

-What are the Common Ford Escape Problems: That Occur in all generations?
+What are the Common Ford Escape Problems?
+Do they occur in all generations?

 Engine Problems that make the Ignition process misfire